 Our lawsuits around the world have challenged inequalities and injustices related to comprehensive sexuality education, contraception, female genital mutilation, child marriage, sexual violence and maternal mortality.
-For example, our groundbreaking about India's high rates of maternal mortality documented the needless suffering of women in childbirth.
-The report also provided recommendations for using international and domestic legal standards to enhance access to healthcare for women.
+For example, our groundbreaking report about India's high rates of maternal mortality analyzed the needless suffering of women in childbirth.
+The report also provided recommendations for using international and constitutional legal arguments that can be used to enhance access to healthcare for women.